Michael Francis Burbidge: Early life and education

 Michael Burbidge was born on June 16, 1957, in Philadelphia, Pennsylvania, to Francis and Shirley (Lilley) Burbidge.
 He has a brother, Francis Burbidge.
-Upon being confirmed, Burbidge chose Francis as his confirmation name.
+Upon being confirmed, Michael Burbidge chose Francis as his confirmation name.
 As a teenager, he worked at a Sears department store.

-Burbidge graduated from Cardinal O'Hara High School in Springfield, Pennsylvania, in 1975, and then entered St. Charles Borromeo Seminary in Wynnewood, Pennsylvania.
-He obtained a philosophy degree and a Master of Theology degree from St. Charles.
-He also holds a Master of Education degree in Educational Administration from Villanova University in Villanova, Pennsylvania, and a Doctor of Education degree from Immaculata University in East Whiteland Township, Pennsylvania.
+Burbidge graduated from Cardinal O'Hara High School in Springfield, Pennsylvania, in 1975.
+Having decided to become a priest, he entered St. Charles Borromeo Seminary in Wynnewood, Pennsylvania.
+He obtained a Bachelor of Arts degree in philosophy and a Master of Theology degree from St. Charles.
+He also holds a Master of Education degree in educational administration from Villanova University in Villanova, Pennsylvania, and a Doctor of Education degree from Immaculata University in East Whiteland Township, Pennsylvania.

 Ordination and ministry

-Burbidge was ordained to the priesthood by Cardinal John Krol for the Archdiocese of Philadelphia on May 19, 1984.
-After his ordination, Burbidge served as associate pastor at St. Bernard's Parish in Philadelphia until 1986.
-He also taught at Cardinal O'Hara High School in Springfield, Pennsylvania, from 1986 to 1990.
+Burbidge was ordained to the priesthood by Cardinal John Krol for the Archdiocese of Philadelphia at the Cathedral Basilica of Saints Peter and Paul in Philadelphia on May 19, 1984.
+After his 1984 ordination, the archdiocese assigned Burbidge as associate pastor at St. Bernard's Parish in Philadelphia.
+He was transferred in 1986 to serve as a teacher at Cardinal O'Hara High School in Springfield, Pennsylvania.

-From 1990 to 1991, Burbidge served on the faculty of Archbishop Wood High School in Warminster, Pennsylvania, then became dean of students at St. Charles Seminary in 1991.
-He served as priest secretary to Cardinal Anthony Bevilacqua from 1992 to 1999, and was raised by the Vatican to the rank of honorary prelate of his holiness in 1998.
-In 1999, Burbidge was named rector of St. Charles Seminary.
+The archdiocese in 1990 assigned Burbidge to the faculty of Archbishop Wood High School in Warminster, Pennsylvania.
+He moved the next year to serve as a teacher and dean of students at St. Charles Seminary.

+Cardinal Anthony Bevilacqua appointed Burbidge as his priest secretary in 1992, a position he held for the next seven years.
+The Vatican raised Burbidge to the rank of honorary prelate in 1998.
+In 1999, Bevilacqua named Burbidge as rector of St. Charles Seminary.